Get Your Home Value →

 Each point is a published report's single-family median.
 The line fills in as new monthly reports are added.
 Annual and quarterly anchors are noted in the archive below.

-Here is the honest read as of spring 2026.
+Here is the honest read as of mid 2026.
 Hurricane closed 2025 with a single-family median of $580,500, off 1% on the year, on 432 sales.
-April 2026 printed $674,995, up 6% against April 2025, but on only 34 closings versus 47 a year ago.
+The monthly median has swung hard through spring: April 2026 printed $674,995, up 6%, then May pulled back to $558,250, down 5% against last May, even as closings held flat at 34 and homes sold eleven days faster.
 Q1 2026 landed at $592,500, off 2% on a Q1 sales count that ran 44% above Q1 2025.

 The local layer

 Sand Hollow Resort, Copper Rock, Dixie Springs, and Sky Ranch all trade against the short-term-rental overlay zoning.
 Hurricane counted roughly 25,888 residents in the most recent Kem C. Gardner Policy Institute estimate.
 STR-eligible homes price as cash-flowing assets.
 Homes outside the overlay trade as local Hurricane housing.
 Two markets, one ZIP code.
 Your street has its own story.
+See how each area prices in the Hurricane neighborhoods guide.

 Your home, not the median